codemillmatt/forms-ad-b2c/blog-posts/part-3-invoking-web-api.md

-The whole point of [AD B2C](https://msou.co/6l) is to have a means of providing authentication between a front end client and a back end resource.
+The whole point of [Azure AD B2C](https://msou.co/6l) is to both have a means of providing authentication between a front end client and a back end resource, and to obtain an access token which can be used for authorization purposes.

 In this article I'm going to cover some foundational steps before implementing any authentication.
 Namely I want to talk about how to invoke any web call with Xamarin.
 After that I'll get into how to setup the basics of the demo app for the solution.